-Figure F6.
-Cumulative Community Safety Rate and Rate of New Criminal Activity by Top Charge Category for PSA Felony Defendants with a Pretrial Release as of December 31, 2019 (n=47,538)[^]
+Figure F6A.
+Cumulative Community Safety Rate and Rate of New Criminal Activity by Top Charge Category for PSA Felony Defendants with a Pretrial Release as of March 31, 2020 (n=52,435)^

-[^] Felony defendants who appeared in bond courts with a completed PSA on or after 10/01/17 (post-implementation of G.O.
+^ Felony defendants who appeared in bond courts with a completed PSA on or after 10/01/17 (post-implementation of G.O.
 18.8A).
 New criminal activity is defined as a case filing for a new offense that allegedly occurred while defendant was on pretrial release.
-Figure F6 depicts information on the first pretrial offense filing for a defendant.
+Figure F6A and F6B depict information on the first pretrial offense filing for a defendant.

-Other Offense category is composed of motor vehicle, disorderly conduct, offender registration violations, VOB/VOP/Parole, warrant, and other miscellaneous offenses.
-UCR Violent category, as formerly defined in the FBI's Uniform Crime Reporting (UCR) Program, is composed of four offenses: murder and nonnegligent manslaughter, rape, robbery, and aggravated assault.
+\ Other Offense category is composed of motor vehicle, disorderly conduct, offender registration violations, VOBB/VOP/Parole, warrant, and other miscellaneous offenses.

+\\ Person offense category includes assault, battery, child neglect and other miscellaneous person offenses.
+UCR Violent offense category, as formerly defined in the FBI's Uniform Crime Reporting (UCR) Program, is composed of four offenses: murder and nonnegligent manslaughter, rape, robbery, and aggravated assault.